-“If I’m assertive or bossy or demanding or want to get what I want to get, I’m going to come across as a cunt,” explained Hazel, who is a screenwriter and director, about her experience working in an industry which is pretty much male dominated.
-“Where as a man would never be described that way.
-A man will get on set and he’ll be assertive and demanding and everyone will be like ‘That guy knows what he wants!
-He’s a cool guy’ whereas a woman would be a bitch.
+“If I’m assertive, or bossy, or demanding, or want to get what I want to get, I’m going to come across as a cunt,” explained Hazel, who is a screenwriter and director, about her experience working in an industry which is pretty much male-dominated, “whereas a man would never be described that way.
+A man will get on set and he’ll be assertive and demanding and everyone will be like, ‘That guy knows what he wants!
+He’s a cool guy!’, whereas a woman would be a bitch.
 So yeah, I have to be aware of my attitude and sadly, yes, I think you have to be bit better than your male counterparts.”

+Taking that cue, Hannah asked about everyone’s creative process.
+As each panellist has experience with a different style of writing, from screenwriting to songwriting to poetry, it was interesting to see how mechanics were similar and different.
 “Poetry specifically is just kind of like ‘blerg’ and then it happens and then it exists,” explained Savannah.
 “I don’t really edit much.
-It’s very emotion based for me.”
+It’s very emotion-based for me.”

 “I won’t write a single word of a book until I have the entire thing plotted out,” said Connie about her narrative fiction.
 She bullets out the whole plot and then goes into intricate detail, book by book, chapter by chapter, until everything is laid out in front of her.
-“I need to know exactly what is going to lead to what and know where I should be planting certain things and I can’t do that if I wasn’t planning it out like that.”
+“I need to know exactly what is going to lead to what and know where I should be planting certain things, and I can’t do that if I wasn’t planning it out like that.”

-“I don’t really have a process to be honest,” admitted Hazel.
+“I don’t really have a process, to be honest,” admitted Hazel.
 “It depends on who I’m writing with or what I’m doing.
 But I agree, you do need to know how you’re getting from A to B. But I do love just putting these characters into a scene and letting the whole thing unfold.
 It just kind of happens in front of me on the screen, it’s weird.
 It just comes out.”

 The dual identity of being a YouTuber and a professional writer was a fascinating facet of this panel.
-For some on the panel, their newly, or soon to be, published work came from a pre-agreed book deal where a publisher approached them and commissioned the piece.
-That is an unusual position to be in and one that introduced different challenges such as deadlines and expected word count.
+For some on the panel, their newly- or soon-to-be-published work came from a pre-agreed book deal where a publisher approached them and commissioned the piece.
+That is an unusual position to be in, and one that introduced different challenges such as deadlines and expected word count.

-Hazel, who announced she is currently writing a book, and Savannah, on the other hand, are working on pieces that don’t come from book deals and therefore are going through the more traditional route of pitching their work out to agents and publishers.
-Still though, both admitted that they are still in unique positions in that with their large audiences behind them, people, and probably lots of them, will read it and there really isn’t that fear of all of that hard work just falling off into obscurity.
+Hazel (who announced she is currently writing a book) and Savannah, on the other hand, are working on unsolicited pieces and are therefore going through the more traditional route of pitching their work out to agents and publishers.
+Still, though, both admitted that they are in unique positions in that, with their large audiences behind them, people – and probably lots of them – will read it, and there really isn’t that fear of all their hard work just falling off into obscurity.

 That supportive following may seem amazing, but according to Hazel there is a danger to it.
-“You see people put stuff out there and every comment is ‘that’s amazing!
-This is so great, keep doing this!’” said Hazel “You probably should have a healthy level of criticism because then you’re never going to get better, you will never push yourself.”
+“You see people put stuff out there and every comment is, ‘That’s amazing!
+This is so great, keep doing this!’” she said.
+“You probably should have a healthy level of criticism, because [otherwise] you’re never going to get better, you will never push yourself.”